lin-mengwei/lin-mengwei.github.io/_courses/region-public-econ-2024.md

 ---

 #### Introduction
-*Regional and Local Public Economics* builds on previous courses (Public Sector Economics, Public Finance, Tax System), and focuses on the discussion of the <b>fiscal relationships between central and regional governments</b> and the <b>centralization versus decentralization</b> of fiscal practices.
-In this course, I try guide students to analyze the behavior of governments as economic agents and the outcomes of public policies through the lens of decentralized public finance.
+*Regional and Local Public Economics* enables students to analyze the behavior of governments as economic agents and the outcomes of public policies through the lens of decentralized public finance.
+You can also find the [materials from last year](https://lin-mengwei.github.io/region-public-econ-2023.html), when I re-designed and taught 16 lectures on topics from Expenditure Decentralization to Policy Evaluation.

-Here you can find the information for <b>part II</b> (decentralization of govt expenditure & inter-govt grants) and <b>part III</b> (internatioanl comparison & policy analysis) of it, co-taught with [Julia McGee](https://sites.google.com/view/julia-mcgee).
-Part I (decentralization of taxation) is taught by [Andreu Arenas](https://sites.google.com/site/andreuarenasweb/home).

-You can also find the [materials from last year](https://lin-mengwei.github.io/region-public-econ-2023.html), when I re-designed and taught both parts II & III.

-#### Modules
+#### Lectures

-There are **8 two-hour lectures** in my part,  in **4 units**:
+I teach **8 two-hour lectures** this year:
-<i>See the <a href="https://lin-mengwei.github.io/region-public-econ-2023.html">2023 version</a> for the full schedule of all 16 lectures I designed and taught.</i>

 <b>Theory 3: Intergovernmental Grants (4 lectures)</b> <br>
 	1. Intergovernmental grant and its functions <br>